jlinoff/openssl-aes-cipher/README.md

 decrypt files or strings.

-It is interoperable with the `openssl` command line tool which makes it a good introduction to using OpenSSL for ciphers.
+It is interoperable with the `openssl` command line tool which makes it a good introduction to using OpenSSL for symmetric ciphers.
 I think of it as the C++ version of the python [lock_files](https://github.com/jlinoff/lock_files) tool that i released a few years ago.